Jim O'Brien (footballer, born 1987): Shrewsbury Town and Ross County

 On 17 June 2016, O'Brien completed a move to League One side Shrewsbury Town.
 He signed a two-year deal arriving as a free agent following his release from Coventry.
 A first-team regular during the first half of the season, he scored his first goal for the club in an FA Cup second-round replay against Fleetwood Town.

 On 18 January 2017, O'Brien joined Scottish Premiership side Ross County on loan from Shrewsbury until the end of the 2016–17 season.
 He made his debut for the club as a substitute in a Scottish Cup fourth-round tie against Dundee United, scoring the final goal in a 6–2 victory.

 He left Shrewsbury by mutual consent in July 2017, despite having a year left to run on his contract. then signed a two-year contract with Ross County.

 Bradford City and Notts County

 In September 2018 he signed a short-term contract with Bradford City.
 He left the club in January 2019.

 On 8 January 2019, O'Brien signed for Notts County the same day he was released by Bradford City.
 He was released at the end of the 2018–19 season, but rejoined the club on 1 August 2019.

 On 11 May 2021, O'Brien scored his first career hat-trick in Notts County's 4–0 win away at Maidenhead United.

+He scored his second career hat-trick on 22 April 2023 in a 5–2 victory at Maidstone United.

+Following manager Luke Williams departure to Swansea City, Jim O'Brien was placed in interim charge of Notts County.
+He oversaw one match in charge, a 5–5 draw with Grimsby Town, before the appointment of Stuart Maynard saw him return to his previous role.
+He was released by the club after the conclusion of the 2023-2024 season.

+Managerial career

+On 9 August 2024 O'Brien was appointed Head Coach of Sheffield United's under-18 side after Matt Thorpe departed the role.